joysmith/KU-UIT/Problem Solving and Programming/assets/assignment/code_of_conduct.md

 - Gender explicit or violent material
 - Unwelcome gender attention
 - Or any other kinds of harassment
 - Use your best judgement.
-If it will possibly make others uncomfortable, do not put in your game.
+If it will possibly make others uncomfortable, do not put in your project.

 <br>